devlooped/TableStorage/readme.md

 `Version` is the `[Major].[Minor]` of its assembly, which could be used for advanced data migration scenarios.
 The major and minor version components are also provided as individual columns for easier querying by various version ranges, using `IDocumentRepository.EnumerateAsync(predicate)`.

+If the serialized documents need to access the `Timestamp` managed by Azure Table Storage, you can implement `IDocumentTimestamp` in your entity type.

 <!-- #documents -->